nalanulusoy/HeroApp/README.md

 # HeroApp
-read file from input after solution algorithms code game winner or losser write to  output file
+Reading file from input after solve algorithm that displaying game winner or looser which write to output file